TomWang22/Marketplace-app/README.md

 Contributing
 License
 Project Overview
 This project is a web-based marketplace application designed to manage and facilitate transactions between merchants, suppliers, and shoppers.
 It provides distinct dashboards and functionalities for different user roles, ensuring a seamless and user-friendly experience.
+The primary goal is to offer a platform where various users can interact with the marketplace according to their roles, making the buying and selling process efficient and streamlined.

 Features
 Multi-View User Interface: Separate dashboards for merchants, suppliers, and shoppers.
-Merchants can manage products, view received supplies, and send merchandise.
+Merchants: Can manage products, view received supplies, and send merchandise.
-Suppliers can add supplies and send supplies to merchants.
+Suppliers: Can add supplies and send supplies to merchants.
-Shoppers can manage their shopping cart, add funds, and return merchandise.
+Shoppers: Can manage their shopping cart, add funds, and return merchandise.
 Local Storage Implementation: Persistent user sessions and data storage.
 Dynamic DOM and UI Updates: Real-time updates to the UI based on user interactions.
 Event Handling: Responsive handling of user actions like clicks and inputs.